AndreansxTech/music-visualizer/readme.md

 - Edge

 ## Troubleshooting
-- If YouTube extraction fails, ensure the server is running (`npm run server`)
+- If YouTube extraction fails, ensure the server is running (`npm run server`) ( I will try to fix it in a update )
 - Allow autoplay in your browser settings for the best experience
 - Enable microphone access if using live input
 - Check browser console for error messages